Chemaclass/chemaclass.com/content/blog/2021-01-11-to-mock-or-not-to-mock.md

 +++
-title = "To mock or not to mock" description = "How to escape the mocking hell" [taxonomies] tags = [ "software", "mocking", "testing", "design" ] [extra] static_thumbnail = "/images/blog/2021-01-11/cover.jpg"
+title = "To mock or not to mock" description = "Mocking is useful, but 'what to mock' usually turns out to be a bit more complicated than expected if you don't treat this carefully."
+[taxonomies]
+tags = [ "software", "mocking", "testing", "design" ]
+[extra]
+subtitle = "How to escape the mocking hell" static_thumbnail = "/images/blog/2021-01-11/cover.jpg"
 +++